tomasbjerre/simple-bitbucket-commit-checker/README.md

 Available in [Atlassian Marketplace](https://marketplace.atlassian.com/plugins/se.bjurr.sscc.sscc).

 ## Features
-* Check author (will not allow cherry-picking, unless those commits are updated with author)
+* Check author in commit
- * email is same as in Stash.
+ * email is same as users email in Stash.
- * name is same as in Stash.
+ * name is same as users name in Stash.
+* Check that author name, and/or email, in commit exists for any user in Stash
-* Check committer (probably what you want)
+* Check committer in commit
- * email is same as in Stash.
+ * email is same as users email in Stash.
- * name is same as in Stash.
+ * name is same as users name in Stash.
 * Optionally check email against regular expression instead of equality to email in Stash.
 Like:
  * ^${STASH_USER}@.*
  * ^[^@]*@company.domain$